 Despite its old-fashioned name, Quill Corporation is an Internet Age supplier of office supplies and equipment.
 Through Quill.com, the company distributes products to more than 1 million small and midsized US businesses via its website and catalog.
 To compete with superstores, the company markets some 160,000 products under the Quill brand, as well as under the Bic, Hewlett-Packard, Mead, Papermate, and Xerox names.
-Quill also equips medical professionals with workplace goods through its Medical Arts Press unit.
+Quill also equips medical professionals with workplace goods through its Quill Healthcare unit.
 Founded by Jack Miller in 1956, Quill is owned by office retailer Staples, which counts Quill among its North American Commercial segment.

-From is headquarters in Lincolnshire, Illinois, Quill directs the operations of a dozen distribution centers.
+From its headquarters in Lincolnshire, Illinois, Quill directs the operations of a dozen distribution centers.
 Strategically placed to better serve its customer base with next-day deliveries, the company's distribution facilities are located in Illinois, Georgia, Wisconsin, Ohio, Texas, Colorado, Pennsylvania, Kansas, Florida, California, Oregon, and Connecticut.

 Besides office supplies and business machines, Quill sells a range of cleaning and break room supplies, such as bath tissue, coffee products, vending machine snacks, and trash bags.
 It also offers printing services for business cards, envelopes, letterhead, and promotional materials.